-The Employer shall have the right to discipline employees and/or to discharge nonprobationary employees for just cause only.
+Non-probationary may only be disciplined or discharged for just cause.
 Communications between supervisors and employees about disciplinary matters shall be respectful and discipline shall be, in general, directed at correcting performance problems.
-In general, progressive discipline shall be used, with the general progression as follows: verbal warning written reprimand or warning suspension termination/discharge The purpose of progressive discipline is intended to be o
+In general, progressive discipline shall be used, with the general progression as follows: